tangien/quilljs-textarea/README.md

 # quilljs-textarea
-A simple extended helper for quilljs to convert your textarea into text editor.
+A simple extended helper for quilljs to transform textarea into text editor.

 ## Features
 - Initialize quilljs on multiple elements